-Yale Law School, J.D., 2014; Moot Court Finalist; Co-Chair, Moot Court Board; Notes Editor, Yale Law and Policy Preview; Information Society Project Fellow
+Yale Law School, J.D., 2014; Moot Court Finalist (Oral argument before DC, Second, Tenth Circuit judges); Co-Chair, Moot Court Board; Notes Editor, Yale Law and Policy Review; Teaching Fellow

-Harvard University, A.B., magna cum laude, Government, 2010; Phi Beta Kappa; Rhodes Scholar finalist; Distinguished Senior Award; Editorial editor, The Harvard Crimson; Institute of Politics
+Harvard University, A.B., magna cum laude, Government, 2010; Phi Beta Kappa; Rhodes Scholar Finalist; Distinguished Senior Award from Harvard Dean; Editorial Editor, The Harvard Crimson; Institute of Politics

 Nafees Syed’s main practice areas include complex commercial litigation, constitutional litigation, and internal investigations.
 Selected recent matters include: